Hatfa/Hivemapper-Daily-uploaded-Km-chart/README.md

-Using the api provided by Hivemappe, you can generatt the daily uploaded kms chart for any user by providing the three word username then if there's data available, the json data will be returned in the text box.
+Using the api provided by Hivemapper, you can generate the daily uploaded kms chart for any user by providing the three word username then if there's data available, the json data will be returned in the text box.